Basics

 Possible values for aria-live are:

-• off: screen reader will not announce the changes unless focused on the region
+• off: is the default and the screen reader will not announce the changes unless the users focuses on the region

 • polite: changes will be announced when the user pauses next